ohpyupi/study.security-plus/impl-security-systems.md

 * Stores keys in the OS

 ### DLP (Data Loss Prevention)
+* Limits unapproved technologies
+  * For example, limit the risk associated with unapproved USB devices to company documents

 ### TPM (Trusted Platform Module)
 * Stores keys in a tamper-resistant chip similar to an internal Smartcard